Mandell Park Houston a Neighborhood Urban Harvest Oasis

-Much thought was put into the creation of Mandell Park.
+Much thought went into the creation of Mandell Park.
 There was a design competition from students of architecture at the University of Houston.
 The winning ideas of two students were combined with the professional firm of Asakura Robinson Company which executed the plans and helped build the park into what is seen and enjoyed there today.

 Except for the planting of seasonal vegetables, herbs and the like, most of the vegetation used on this site is low maintenance and easily sustainable.

-In portions of the park they have constructed a bioswale.
-In case you cannot read the posted sign shown above, the lower right hand side states the following:
+In portions of the park, they have constructed a bioswale.
+In case you cannot read the posted sign shown above, the lower right-hand side states the following:

 “A bioswale is a landscape element designed to redirect rainwater runoff for plant use and stormwater filtration.
 Water flows into the bioswale, over its sloped edges, where contaminants and inorganic materials are filtered by the soil and through the root system before entering the drainage system, and eventually into natural streams and water bodies.”